MaartenGr/BERTopic/docs/getting_started/manual/manual.md

 <br>

-We can see a number of interesting topics appearing here.
-They seem to relate to the 20 classes we had as an input.
-Now, let's map those topics to our original classes in order to view their relationship:
+We can see several interesting topics appearing here.
+They seem to relate to the 20 classes we had as input.
+Now, let's map those topics to our original classes to view their relationship:

 ```python
 # Map input `y` to topics